iasmiin/iasmiin/README.md

 <br>

 ### My Career Path &nbsp; <img src="https://raw.githubusercontent.com/iasmiin/iasmiin/main/rocket.svg" width="25">

+Throughout my academic journey, I actively participated in several projects focused on process automation using computational tools.

+One of my key projects involved developing a position control and supervision system for a servopneumatic setup, where I used MATLAB to implement advanced methods for system identification.
+More details about this project can be found [here](#).

+In my final year, I developed a Python tool to generate and organize augmented synthetic data for training deep learning models.
+You can check out this work [here](#).

+Beyond my academic work, I explored Data Science, working with libraries like NumPy and Pandas.
+I also studied Deep Learning with PyTorch, focusing on neural networks and training methodologies.
+Related studies: [Data Science](#) and [PyTorch](#).

+Currently, my professional focus includes:

+✅ Development of Integrated IoT Systems → Designing IoT solutions by integrating devices and sensors for real-time data collection and monitoring.

+✅ Analytical Tools in GIS (Geographic Information Systems) → Developing custom Python tools within QGIS to perform advanced geoprocessing and spatial analysis, transforming complex data into actionable, strategic insights.

+✅ Cloud API Deployment → Optimizing system scalability and performance by deploying APIs in the cloud, ensuring high availability and reliability.

 <!--
 **iasmiin/iasmiin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.